-Despite the biblical principles of Matthew 18:15-18, at no point did Rev. Epsom attempt to contact me about the alleged "sexual immorality."
-So I was forced to demand a meeting with him to learn his explanation for such a draconian action.
+Despite the biblical principles of Matthew 18:15-18, at no point did Rev. Epsom, or anyone from the church, attempt to contact me about the alleged "sexual immorality."
+So I had no option but to demand a meeting with him to hear his explanation for such a draconian action.

 At first, the Rev. Epsom refused to meet with me, instructing his secretary to deflect my attempts to arrange a meeting.
-However, after I took the matter to the main 'Elm' church body, Epsom granted a meeting which he said would be a private "man to man" meeting between the two of us.
-However, the night before the meeting, an anonymous party called me and told me that the "man to man" meeting was no such thing, and in fact, Epsom has required all the church elders and their wives to be present.
+However, after I took the matter to the main 'Elm' church body, which the 'We're all Christian Centre' is a part of, Epsom granted a meeting which he said would be a private "man to man" meeting between the two of us.
+However, the night before the meeting, an anonymous party called me and told me that the "man to man" meeting was set to be nothing of the sort.
+The Re.
+Epsom had lied and, in fact, had required all the church elders and their wives to be present.

 The meeting was as farcical as the action itself.
-Initially, Epsom, a man many years my senior, had rearranged the tables in the room to resemble some kind of courtroom, where presumably he could impressively 'prosecute his case.
-He sat at the 'head' of the now 'U' shaped table with all the elders and their wives.
+Initially, Epsom, a man many years my senior, had rearranged the tables in the room to resemble some kind of courtroom, where presumably he could impressively 'prosecute' his case.
+Rev. Epsom sat at the 'head' of the now 'U' shaped table with all the elders and their wives.
 Before them, they had placed a single chair, without a table, for me to feel the full intimidation he was very obviously attempting to impose.